Best UNESCO World Heritage Sites to Explore

 6. Galápagos Islands, Ecuador

-The Galápagos Islands, a UNESCO World Heritage site, are celebrated across the globe as a place of amazing and unique life.
-It was here that Charles Darwin found the spark for his theory of evolution.
-Today, the islands continue to be a safe zone for species you won't find anywhere else.
+The Galápagos Islands, a UNESCO World Heritage site, are celebrated around the world for their amazing and unique wildlife.
+Charles Darwin found inspiration here for his theory of evolution.
+Today, the islands remain a safe haven for species you won't find anywhere else.

 Good Advice for Your Trip